 From BR Bullpen

-The International Baseball Federation (IBAF) is the worldwide governing body of international baseball.
-The Federation was founded in 1938 and merged with the International Softball Federation in 2013 to form the WBSC; it is headquartered in Lausanne, Switzerland.
+The World Baseball Softball Confederation (WBSC) is the worldwide governing body of international baseball and softball.
+The International Baseball Federation was founded in 1938 and merged with the International Softball Federation in 2013 to form the WBSC; it is headquartered in Lausanne, Switzerland.
 Ricardo Fraccari is the current president.

-The federation organized the Baseball World Cup, the World Championships, the Olympic Baseball Tournament (in conjuction with the International Olympic Committee), Intercontinental Cup and the World Baseball Classic (in conjunction with Major League Baseball).
+The federation organized the Baseball World Cup, the World Championships, the Olympic Baseball Tournament (in conjunction with the International Olympic Committee), Intercontinental Cup and the World Baseball Classic (in conjunction with Major League Baseball).
 After 2011, only the World Baseball Classic remained as the IBAF and IOC canceled the other events.
 On January 6, 2006, the IBAF threatened to withdraw its members from the World Baseball Classic if a team representing Cuba was not allowed to participate.

 - Leslie Mann (United States): 1938